connorbowen/apiq-mvp/docs/DEVELOPMENT_GUIDE.md

 ### Config Changes

 - `next.config.js` has been updated.
 Review for any new environment or build settings that may affect local or production builds.

+### Integration Test Mocking
+- **Integration Test Mocking**: All integration tests must mock external API calls.
+Never rely on live network access for integration test reliability.
+- **Correct Import Paths**: Always import shared libraries (like the Prisma client) from `lib/database/client` to ensure compatibility across environments and test runners.